On the arithmetic of abelian varieties

 \proclaim {Theorem H} Assume that the abelian variety $A$ is {\bf isotrivial}, i.e., $A_{\overline K}$ descends to an abelian variety over $\overline k$.
 Then the Shafarevich-Tate group $\Sha (A)$ is {\bf finite}.
 In particular, the assertion of Conjecture E holds in this case. \endproclaim

 Although we assumed above that $\char(k)=0$, we prove similar results in arbitrary characteristics.

 Some of the results in this paper have applications in anabelian geometry.
-More precisely, Conjecture E and Theorem H have applications to the Grothendieck anabelian section conjecture (cf. [Sa\"\i di], Introduction, for a precise statement of this conjecture).
-One can prove that the validity of Conjecture E above implies that the Grothendieck section conjecture (for $\pi_1$ of proper hyperbolic curves) over finitely generated fields reduces to the case of number fields.
-Using among others Theorem H, one can also prove that if this conjecture holds for all proper hyperbolic curves over all number fields then it holds for all proper hyperbolic curves over finitely generated fields which are defined over a number field (cf. forthcoming paper by the authors).
+More precisely, Conjecture E and Theorem H have applications to Grothendieck's anabelian section conjecture (cf. [Sa\"\i di1], $\S0$, for a precise statement of this conjecture).
+One can prove that the validity of Conjecture E above implies that the section conjecture (for $\pi_1$ of proper hyperbolic curves) over finitely generated fields reduces to the case of number fields.
+Using among others Theorem H, one can also prove that if the section conjecture holds for all proper hyperbolic curves over all number fields then it holds for all proper hyperbolic curves over all finitely generated fields which are defined over a number field (cf. [Sa\"\i di2], $\S5$).

 Finally, we explain the content of each section briefly.
 In $\S1$, we prove Propositions B and C. In $\S2$ and $\S3$, we prove Propositions A, D, F and G. In $\S4$, we prove Theorem H.

 \subhead Notations \endsubhead Next, we fix notations that will be used throughout this paper.